Spider-Man 3: Visual effects

 John Dykstra, who won the Academy Award for Best Visual Effects for his work on Spider-Man 2, declined to work on the third film as visual effects supervisor.
-Dykstra's colleague, Scott Stokdyk, took his place as supervisor, leading two hundred programmers at Sony Pictures Imageworks.
-This group designed specific computer programs that did not exist when Spider-Man 3 began production, creating nine hundred visual effects shots.
+Scott Stokdyk took his place, leading two hundred programmers at Sony Pictures Imageworks.
+This group designed computer programs that did not exist when Spider-Man 3 began production, and created nine hundred visual effects shots for the film.
+Producer Laura Ziskin said the film's visual effects cost 30% more than those of Spider-Man 2.